jovibor/ListEx/README.md

 	return CDialogEx::OnNotify(wParam, lParam, pResult);
 }
 ```
-`CListEx` fills `NMITEMACTIVATE` struct with `NMITEMACTIVATE::hdr.code` equals `LISTEX_MSG_MENUSELECTED`.
+`IListEx` fills `NMITEMACTIVATE` struct with `NMITEMACTIVATE::hdr.code` equals `LISTEX_MSG_MENUSELECTED`.
 And `menuId` is stored as `NMITEMACTIVATE::lParam`.

 `NMITEMACTIVATE::iItem` and `NMITEMACTIVATE::iSubItem` both point to a cell the menu was clicked on.

 ## [](#)Public Methods
-`CListEx` class also has a set of additional public methods to help customize your control in many different aspects.
+`IListEx` class also has a set of additional public methods to help customize your control in many different aspects.
 ```cpp
 bool IsCreated();
 void SetFont(const LOGFONT* pLogFontNew);